StuMason/mcp-taskflow/readme.md

 ---

-TaskFlow was created to make AI-assisted coding more predictable, transparent, and effective.
+TaskFlow was created to bring visual, flow-based development principles to AI-assisted coding.
 By adding structure to the chaotic world of "vibe coding," it aims to enhance rather than restrict the powerful capabilities of modern AI coding assistants.